nate-thegrate/vegan-chef/recipes/side dish/ramen salad.md

 Mix the salad dressing ingredients.

-Broil the ramen noodles, sesame seeds, and almonds until they start to brown.
+Break apart the dry ramen noodles into bite-size pieces.
+Place them on a pan with the sesame seeds & almonds, and broil until they start to brown.
 Watch them diligently since they'll burn in a matter of seconds.

 Combine everything and serve.